Test-driven data pipelining

 I have had a few pleasant job interviews.
 Here’s what’s different about those interviews, that made them really stand out from the others I’ve done.
 I’ll describe a specific example, and then give some specific suggestions.

-The hiring manager contacted me directly He had done his homework.
-He had looked at my GitHub repos.
-He told gave me pretty specific information about the structure of the interview, and gave me ~2 weeks to prepare.
+- He told gave me pretty specific information about the structure of the interview, and gave me ~2 weeks to prepare.